3.30.005 Organization.

 - 5. All required fees or penalties are listed in the Enforcement Fee and Penalty Schedule adopted by Council.
 Fees or penalties may be updated annually or on an as-needed basis.
 The approved Enforcement Fee and Penalty Schedule is available at the Development Services Center and on Portland Permitting & Development’s web site.

-- 8. Providing for administrative review and the opportunity for appeal to the Code Hearings Officer as set forth in Section 29.80.020.
+- 8. Providing for administrative review and the opportunity for appeal to the Code Hearings Officer as set forth in Code Section 29.80.020.

-- 9. Allowing exceptions as provided in Section 29.60.100.
+- 9. Allowing exceptions as provided in Code Section 29.60.100.

-3.30.045 Administrative Rulemaking Procedures.
+3.30.045 Administrative Rulemaking.

 3.30.050 Special Jurisdiction.

-- Portland Permitting & Development may enforce Section 14A.20.070; Subsections 16.10.200 L., 16.20.120 H., and 16.20.130 I.; and Sections 16.20.160, 16.20.170, 16.70.450, and 16.70.800.
-Portland Permitting & Development may issue parking citations and order the towing and storage and/or removal of such vehicles and objects.
-In addition, violations of Section 16.20.160 are also subject to Portland Permitting & Development enforcement remedies as described in Subsection 3.30.040 C.
+The City Administrator may enforce Portland City Code Section 14A.20.070; Subsections 16.10.200 L., 16.20.120 H., and 16.20.130 I.; and Sections 16.20.160, 16.20.170, 16.70.450, and 16.70.800.
+The City Administrator may issue parking citations and order the towing and storage and/or removal of such vehicles and objects.
+In addition, violations of Section 16.20.160 are also subject to enforcement remedies as described in Subsection 3.30.040 C.

 3.30.060 Nuisance Abatement Contracts.